CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 {{%/notice%}}

-2. After the bootstrap step completes, perform the NetQ Application install with the `-opta.tgz` bundle and  use your config-key for your NetQ Cloud premises:
+2. After the bootstrap step completes, perform the NetQ application install with the `-opta.tgz` bundle and  use the configuration key for your NetQ Cloud premises:

     ```
     vagrant@netq-ts:~$ netq install opta standalone full interface eth0 bundle <URL-path>/NetQ-X.Y.Z-opta.tgz config-key <your-config-key>